vyca2017/content/content/reference/simple-api/mutations/generated-mutations.md

     - dah6aifoce
 ---

-# Generated Mutations in the Simple API
+# Mutations in the Simple API

 With a *mutation* you can modify the data of your project.
 Similar to queries, all mutations are automatically generated.
 Explore them by using the [playground](!alias-uh8shohxie#playground) inside your project.